takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 `docker images --filter "dangling=true"`

-I personally don't like it images are just hangin around without a purpose, so here is how to remove them:
+I personally don't like it when images are just hanging around without a purpose, so here is how to remove them:

-`docker rmi $(docker images -q --filter "dangling=true")`
+`docker rmi $(docker images -q --filter "dangling=true")`.

 ## Dockerfile best practices

 ### Minimize the number of steps in the Dockerfile

-We have seen that layer caching may eat up your space drastically, especially if you are working with large components.
+Minimizing the number of steps in your image may improve build and pull performance.
 Therefore it's a cool best practice to combine several steps into one line, so that they'll create only one intermediary image.

 We can reformulate our Dockerfile like this:
 {% highlight Dockerfile linenos=table %}